simonmichael/hledger/hledger/hledger.m4.md

   format INR 1,00,00,000.00
 ```

+Any indented subdirectives other than `format` are currently ignored.

 Remember that if the commodity symbol contains spaces, numbers, or
 punctuation, it must be enclosed in double quotes (cf [Commodity](#commodity)).